jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^
+* F : Handle interactive graphs with plotly instead of html generation
+* F : Refactoring visualize result to handle json/image for all type of results
 * A : Refactoring : generalize for unsupervised algorithms
 * A : Refactoring : remove context ?
 * F : Load CSV : choose the separator.